hbagdi/hit.yolo42.com/content/en/docs/install/quick-start.md

 ---
 title: "Quick Start"
-description: "One page summary of how to use hit."
+description: "A summary of how to use hit."
-lead: "One page summary of how to use hit."
+lead: "A summary of how to use hit."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false